Chapter 6 : The Unexpected

 Dad took to Remus like a duck to water.
 Mum seemed to be resisting his quiet charm with difficulty.
 I wished that everything about that night were true.
 Remus and I dating him being introduced as my lover, but I pushed that thought to the back of my head.
 We left after dessert and walked a ways together before going to our respective flats.

 “I think they like you,” I said happily.
 That seemed like a stupid thing to say, considering we weren’t really dating.
 I made a mental note to think, then talk.

 Remus had his arm around me as we walked away from the house, and continued to do so when we were out of site from the house.
 “Your parents are really nice.
 I see where you get your household skills from,” Remus said, the corners of his mouth twitched.
 I laughed and said that I hoped he meant my Dad.
 We walked for a while around the neighborhood where I grew up.
 After a while, I said I should go home.
-Wanting to avoid another awkward ‘just friends’ moment, I disapparated home to Elton John.
+Wanting to avoid another awkward ‘just friends’ moment, I disapparated home to Elvis.
 At least he loved me.

 I saw Remus a few days later at Grimmauld Place.
 Molly set a big to-do for Ron and Hermione.
 They were both named prefects.
 As a reward for his prefect status, Ron received a new broomstick.
 He was raptly telling everyone and anyone about it.
 Molly gushed over Ron and Hermione.
 It really seemed to make her happier than I had seen in quite a while.
 Harry had a sulky look that night.
 He tried to be cheerful, but it wasn’t working.
 Sirius had the same look of false cheer at the party.